-Of note on Attachment A, the one-time revenue on derives from transfers into the General Fund from the Urban Renewal Fund for both realized and anticipated Tukwila Village land sales and from anticipated motel property land sale.
-The "other" one time revenue is comprised of \$1 million transferred into the General Fund from the Urban Renewal Fund in 2014; \$350 thousand transferred into the General Fund from the Reserve fund in 2015 for the Police Department records management system; and anticipated proceeds from the sale of the Newporter and former Fire Station 53 property in 2018.
-Revenue for 2019-2022 has been projected at 3% for each year.
+The one-time revenue shown on Attachment A derives primarily from property sales.
+The Tukwila Village land sales and the motel property land sale represents the transfer of sale proceeds into the General Fund from the Urban Renewal Fund for both realized and anticipated sales.
+The "Fire Station/Shops property sales" represent estimated proceeds from selling the former Fire Station 53 property in 2018, the existing Fire Station 51 property in 2019 and the existing Public Works Shop properties - the Minkler Shop and the George Long Shop -- in 2020.
+The "other" one time revenue is comprised of \$1 million transferred into the General Fund from the Urban Renewal Fund in 2014; \$350 thousand transferred into the General Fund from the Reserve fund in 2015 for the Police Department records management system; and anticipated proceeds from the sale of the Newporter property in 2018.